Editor’s Note: Original blog was published on Nov 4, 2016

 There are many benefits of short - term increments:

-Iteration execution is the process where implementation happens in Agile and the teams complete the “Do” part of PDCA cycle.
-In the daily stand-up, the teams evaluate the progressing work towards the goal and update each other about their development.
+Iteration execution is the process where implementation happens in Agile, and the teams complete the "Do" part of the PDCA cycle.
+In the daily stand-up, the organizations evaluate the progressing work towards the goal and update each other about their development.

 It is necessary to have a comparison of results between the previous data and Post-improvement data.
-Because now and then surprisingly the teams discover the missing points in the prior data even if the idea was tested before.
-It happens because of the eagerness to solve the problem without knowing the problem clearly.
+Because now and then surprisingly, the teams discover the missing points in the prior data even if the idea was tested before.
+It happens because of the eagerness to solve the problem without knowing the problem.

 The team demo serves as the "Check" part of the cycle.
 As I have mentioned before, Teams deliver the stories in an iterative fashion.
 In the iteration demo, the teams show the tested incremental value (some percentage) to the Product owner, stakeholders (optional) and get feedback.
 The outcome of this meeting shows up in the backlog of the next iteration.
 The teams also participate in an integrated system demo.
 This is where all the coordination, collaboration, and alignment happens among the teams of Agile Release Train.

-This entire process is a continuous progression -- Developing hypothesis, testing, measuring the outcomes and adjusting for the desired result.
-A thorough understanding of the root causes and team's contribution towards the problem makes the upcoming changes predictable.
+This entire process is a continuous progression -- Developing hypothesis, testing, measuring the outcomes, and adjusting for the desired result.
+A thorough understanding of the root causes and the team's contribution to the problem makes the upcoming changes predictable.

 “Don’t try to eliminate all the problems since that is unlikely and you could work towards that goal for a lifetime!”

 Once the solutions become a reality, it is wise to ensure the adjustments.
 Follow Genchi Genbutsu (an actual place or actual thing) and observe the new process, whether it is free from major problems or not.
 The responsibility issues play a more significant role in Action and improvement (or reflection activities).

 (Note: It's not one person's responsibility, but rather the entire team has enough trust to take part in the product completion.)